Do you know that over 70% of US travelers use their smartphones when traveling? But how do you know what best travel apps to to download?

 13. XE Currency

-This app gives you access to the world’s currencies right at your fingertips.
+What to know an international travel secret?
+When talking about best international travel apps, XE Currency is definitely at the top of the list.
+This free app gives you access to the world’s currencies right at your fingertips.

-When traveling internationally I found this app so helpful for easily calculating foreign exchange rates.
+When traveling internationally I find this app so helpful for easily calculating foreign exchange rates.

 Flio is your personal smartphone flight companion.
 Thanks to Flio’s real time flight status system, you get instant updates on your boarding time, gate, delays and where to pick up your luggage.